ifHoncho/manet-deployment-suite/README.md

 ```

 If you leave `WAP_PASSWORD` blank (or shorter than 8 characters), the service generates a strong random password automatically.
 The current value is written to `/var/lib/mesh-network/generated-wap-password`, which is readable only by root.

+#### LAN Bridge Mode

+`LAN_MODE` defaults to `bridge`, so the Wi‑Fi access point (`WAP_IFACE`) and wired LAN (`ETH_LAN`) share the same subnet automatically.
+The script:

+- Creates `LAN_BRIDGE` (defaults to `br-lan`) and assigns it `LAN_IP/LAN_NETMASK` (falling back to `WAP_IP` and `MESH_NETMASK` when unset).
+- Attaches available Ethernet LAN interfaces to the bridge and instructs hostapd to bridge the AP interface automatically.
+- Configures dnsmasq, firewall, and NAT rules against the bridge so Wi‑Fi and wired clients share one DHCP pool and default gateway.

+Missing interfaces are handled gracefully.
+If only one of `WAP_IFACE` or `ETH_LAN` is present, the bridge is built with whichever interface exists (or it degenerates to a single interface), and dnsmasq/NAT bind only to devices that are actually online.
+For legacy dual-subnet behavior, set `LAN_MODE=dual`.

 ### Hardware Interface Management